 If you have noticed that you are using too many filler words when you are talking, these tips can help you stop.

-- Use short, clear sentences – Long sentences are not needed to speak eloquently.
-Actually, the more complex the sentence is the more likely you are to use filler words.
+• Use short, clear sentences – Long sentences are not needed to speak eloquently.
+The more complex the sentence is the more likely you are to use filler words.

 How To Sound Elegant